danieltjw/aifutures/README.md

 The human desire to create art will still continue and may even be better without the need to appeal to financial incentives.

-Human created art will be more unconventional and weird as it does not need to cater to professional expectations.
+Human created art will be more unconventional as it does not need to cater to professional expectations.

 ---